-5 - RUTHERFORD COLLEGE TRAIL ALIGNMENTS, ALTERNATIVES AND COST ESTIMATES
+5 - CONNELLY SPRINGS TRAIL ALIGNMENTS, ALTERNATIVES AND COST ESTIMATES

-Rutherford College is located in the middle of Burke County.
-It is bordered to the west by the town of Valdes, to the north by Lake Rhodhiss and the Catawba River, and to the east by the Town of Connelly Springs.
-Interstate 40 is near the southern boundary of the town, and U.S. Highway 70 is one of the main local routes through the town, along with Malcolm Boulevard, which runs north and south.
+Connelly Springs is located in eastern Burke County.
+It is bordered to the west by the town of Rutherford College and to the north by Lake Rhodhiss on the Catawba River.
+Interstate 40 forms part of the southern boundary of the town , and U.S. Highway 70 is the main local route through the town.

-According to the United States Census Bureau, the town has a total area of 2.3 square miles.
-As of the census of 2020, there were 1,226 people and 534 housing units in the town.
-The median income for a household in the town was \$36,579, and the median income for a family was \$42,206.
-About 11.9% of the population were below the poverty line.
+According to the United States Census Bureau, the town has a total area of 5.0 square miles.
+As of the census of 2020, there were 1,529 people and 838 housing units in the town.
+The median income for a household in the town was \$33,889, and the median income for a family was \$56,094.
+About 12.4% of the population were below the poverty line, including 12.6% of those under age 18 and 15.6% of those age 65 or over.